-What is a Fatal Injury Claim?
+What is a Fatal Injuries Claim?

-Who is entitled to make the Claim?
+Who is entitled to make a Fatal Injuries Claim?

 The legislation states that a fatal injury claim may only be brought by what is termed a “statutory dependent”.
-A statutory dependant a person must have suffered financial loss or mental distress as a result of the deceased’s death and be related to the deceased as:
+A statutory dependant must have suffered financial loss or mental distress as a result of the deceased’s death and be related to the deceased as:

 - Step – Parent